 The National Alliance for Mental Illness (NAMI) offers these tips for people with mental illness:

-- For anyone who is unsure about attending therapy sessions outside the home, especially those who the CDC has described as being at higher risk, you can ask your health care provider about tele-therapy or mental health services online.
+- For anyone who is unsure about attending therapy sessions outside the home, especially those who the CDC has described as being at higher risk, you can ask your health care provider for more information about teletherapy or mental health services online.

 - For anyone who is worried about access to prescribed medications, you can ask your health care provider about getting 90-day supplies vs. a 60- or 30-day supply.
 If this is not possible, we encourage you to refill your medications as soon as they are allowed.